 The Best Sheepshead Fishing Techniques

-Sheepshead are rather easy to fish for.
+Sheepshead fish are rather easy to fish.
 It is because of this that anglers of all experience levels can catch them.
 The challenging part can be fishing around structure.
 Be prepared to get snagged and lose hooks.
-Often times anglers are able to see sheepshead in the water feeding on structures when this happens one of the best techniques for fishing them is the float by.
+Often anglers can see sheepshead in the water feeding on structures when this happens; one of the best techniques for fishing them is the float by.
 Cast your bait a little up from where you think they are feeding.
-Allow the current or gently jig your jig or hook infront of them and watch for the bite.
-If you are actually fishing a pylon or on a pier, drop your jig directly down it and begin to slowly vertical jigging it back up.
+Allow the current or gently jig your jig or hook in front of them and watch for the bite.
+If you are fishing around a pylon or on a pier, drop your jig directly down it and begin to slowly vertical jigging it back up.
 The feeding sheepshead will almost hit this every time.
-The biggest challenge is feeling the actual hit.
-One reason they are refereed to as the convict fish is because they are so good at taking the bait from your hook.
+The biggest challenge is feeling the bite.
+One reason they are referred to as the convict fish is that they are so good at taking the bait from your hook.
 The reason for this is because they try to crush the bait with their teeth and grinders.
-If you think a bite is happening then set the hook hard to ensure it pierces the mouth of the sheepshead.
-Most times anglers will become frustrated with missing hits but the seasoned anglers will know this is part of fishing for sheepshead.
+If you think a bite is happening, then set the hook hard to ensure it pierces the mouth of the sheepshead.
+Most times, anglers will become frustrated with missing hits, but the seasoned anglers will know this is part of fishing for sheepshead.

-Funny sheepshead fish with gold grill.
+Funny sheepshead fishing photo with gold grill.

-Sheepshead are a popular fish for a whole variety of reasons, but at the least, they are a tasty treat when caught.
+Sheepshead fish are a popular fish for a whole variety of reasons, but at the least, they are a tasty treat when caught.
 While they present some difficulties concerning being hard to feel and hook, they require minimal equipment, so they’re perfect for a part-time enthusiast or beginner, as well as offering a challenge even for the more seasoned fishermen.
 Get out there and try your luck sheepshead fishing using live bait and sheepshead jigs.
 You will get a great fight and an even better dinner out of it.